thecodingmachine/safe/CONTRIBUTING.md

 Safe-PHP code is generated automatically from the PHP doc.

+## Install dependencies

+### With a devcontainer

+If you use VSCode or similar, opening the project folder should prompt you to re-open the folder inside a docker container with all the relevant tools pre-installed.

+### Manually

+- php8.2+ CLI (with dom and curl modules)
+- composer

 ## How to install Safe-PHP development environment

 The first step is to download the PHP documentation project locally, using git.